jundalisay/superb/content/en/maharlika/laws/epira-irr/part-2/rule-10.md

 further unbundled to widen the scope for competitive activities.
 The ERC shall formulate the appropriate guidelines and shall ensure full compliance with this provision.

-Section 2.
-Scope of Application.
+## Section 2.
+Scope of Application

-This Rule shall apply to all Electric Power Industry Participants that are currently engaged or will be engaged in any of the following business
+This Rule shall apply to all Electric Power Industry Participants that are currently engaged or will be engaged in any of the following business activities:
-activities:

 (a) Power generation;
 (b) Transmission;
 c) Distribution;